 With the new Avalara integration, Zoho Books not only automates your final calculations but also fetches the right tax rates and exemption reasons for all your transactions.

 Avalara integration is only available for organizations in the U.S and Canada editions of Zoho Books.

-Make sure you’ve enabled accrual tax basis from under Settings - Organization profile.
+Make sure you’ve enabled accrual tax basis.
+Go to Settings > Organization > Profile to do this.
 Avalara cannot be enabled if you’ve selected cash under tax basis.